TorontoDataScientistsWithoutBorders/TorontoDataScientistsWithoutBorders.github.io/about.md

 permalink: /about/
 ---

-We are a group of data scientists based in Toronto that are trying to hack to make the world better, if you would like to be one!
+We are a group of data scientists based in Toronto that are trying to utilize data analytics to solve real-world problems, if you would like to be one!

 ### What we do